 The Steinberg Institute offers a robust internship program for qualified college students and volunteers.
 We offer internships quarterly, providing the chance to work directly with staff on policy priorities, communications and research projects.
-Generally, our internships fall into two categories: legislative interns who work with our government affairs director to help research and advance our legislative agenda; and communications interns who work with our communications director to write news releases, tell stories from the mental health community, and enhance our social media platforms.
+Generally, our internships fall into two categories: legislative interns who work with our government affairs team to help research and advance our legislative agenda; and communications interns who work with our communications director to write news releases, tell stories from the mental health community, and enhance our social media platforms.

 The program requires a commitment of 10 to 12 weeks, and candidates must be willing to work at least 12 hours a week.
 This is an unpaid internship, but many of our students are able to earn academic credit through their schools.
 Beyond basic expectations such as professionalism and a strong work ethic, we are looking for candidates with superior writing and interpersonal skills; strong organizational and time management skills; and a commitment to public service.